Ph.D. Classical Philology, Harvard University

 - Women and Gender in Antiquity

-- Plautus: Pseudolus (Cambridge Greek and Latin Classics series).
-Cambridge University Press, forthcoming 2019.
+- Plautus: Rudens (Cambridge Greek and Latin Classics).
+Cambridge University Press, under contract.

 - Roman Comedy.
 Bloomsbury Publishing, under contract.